UConn vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Final Four

 - Odds to win the national championship: -125

-- With odds of +475, Miami (FL) has been given a 17.4% chance of winning the national championship.
+- Based on its moneyline odds, UConn has a 55.6% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.